andrewchungxam/2019BotAIHack/README.md

 {
      case "Book_flight":
           //We need to return flight details
-          // Run the BookingDialog giving it whatever details we have from the LUIS call, it will fill out the remainder.               return await stepContext.BeginDialogAsync(nameof(BookingDialog), luisResult, cancellationToken);
+          // Run the BookingDialog giving it whatever details we have from the LUIS call, it will fill out the remainder.
+         return await stepContext.BeginDialogAsync(nameof(BookingDialog), luisResult, cancellationToken);
      case "AuthDialog_Intent":
           //Type something like "Oauth card" or "Auth Dialog intent"
           //Run the AuthBot Dialog
       return await stepContext.BeginDialogAsync(nameof(AuthDialog), luisResult, cancellationToken);
      case "None":
      case "Cancel":
      default:
 ```

-You'll then need to follow the details here from the document:
+You'll then need to follow the details here from the document - there are several steps you’ll need to complete in the Azure portal and then tie back into your bot:
 https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=aadv1%2Ccsharp%2Cbot-oauth#create-your-bot-resource-on-azure

 * You'll need a Bot Channel Registration
 * You'll need bot's ID and Password (these will be needed to be added in your project in Visual Studio but also in your emulator).
-* You can create an Azure AD application to test your project as described in the project.
+* You can create an Azure AD application to test your project as described in the above documentation.
-However, for this project and the next, we're going to make an app in Salesforce but we still want the redirect URL described in the document (ie. https://token.botframework.com/.auth/web/redirect)
+However, for this project and the next, we're going to make an app in Salesforce.
+We will still need the redirect URL described in above documentation (ie. https://token.botframework.com/.auth/web/redirect)
-     - There are many official documents and video to create a connected app in saleforce.
-Here is one example: https://blog.mkorman.uk/integrating-net-and-salesforce-part-1-rest-api/
+     - There are many official documents and video to create a connected app in Salesforce.
+Here are two helpful examples: https://blog.mkorman.uk/integrating-net-and-salesforce-part-1-rest-api/
      - https://salesforce.stackexchange.com/questions/40346/where-do-i-find-the-client-id-and-client-secret-of-an-existing-connected-app

-Run the application, try signing in with your salesforce account and make sure you can aquire the token.
+Run the application, try signing in with your Salesforce account and make sure you can acquire the token.

  - The above code can be found under Branch-3-Working-With-AuthDialog

 ##### Working with a 3rd-party API

-Let's recreate the same Oauth project but extend it.
-Let's use the token and then with an HttpClient call Salesforce.
+Let's recreate the same Oauth dialog but extend it.
+Let's use the token and then with an HttpClient call Salesforce and grab some data.

-Here's where the apps are.
+Here's where the apps are in Salesforce.
 Here's how to navigate to your apps > Platform Tools > Apps > App Manager
 https://na132.lightning.force.com/lightning/setup/NavigationMenus/home

 We need data!
-So in salesforce, go through and create an Account and Contact:
+So in salesforce, go through and create an Account and Contact (some of these links may not work if you haven’t created an Account or a Contact in Salesforce yet):
 https://na132.lightning.force.com/lightning/page/home
 https://na132.lightning.force.com/lightning/o/Contact/list?filterName=Recent
 https://na132.lightning.force.com/lightning/o/Account/list?filterName=Recent
-You can took look an old contact: https://na132.lightning.force.com/lightning/r/Contact/0034P00002VDKB6QAP/view
+You can took look an existing contact: https://na132.lightning.force.com/lightning/r/Contact/0034P00002VDKB6QAP/view

 Now URL do use to get info from Salesforce?